emkhng/CyberSecurity/README.md

 ##### Technological Ecosystem:
 Understanding the potential of the technology in your home is very important.
 A lot of people are content with not having internet in parts of their house, let alone in their yard.
 By adding just a couple wireless access points (ap), you can drastically change the outcome of the technological ecosystem in your home.
 * **Wireless Access Points:**
 For the most part, wireless ap's are **inexpensive** and can drastically improve the wifi areas around your house.
 On some units, you can get ranges of a 200' radius.
-By adding a couple outside your house and a couple outside, you can be sure you will have **wifi wherever you are**.
+By adding a couple inside your house and a couple outside, you can be sure you will have **wifi wherever you are**.
 They are also very customizable to where if the signal of one is stronger than another, it will **seamlessly** switch ap's without the consumer having to do anything from their end.

 **_________________________________________________________________________________________________________________**
 ##### Protection & Prevention: